 The researchers said, “The failure of some obese subjects to lose weight while eating a diet they report as low in calories is due to an energy intake substantially higher than reported, not to an abnormality in thermogenesis.”

 In this study however, people with these issues were excluded, so these exceptions were ruled out.
-Lack of weight loss wasn’t caused by slow metabolism, thyroid problems, or medication, it was caused by eating too much food.
+Lack of weight loss wasn’t caused by slow metabolism, thyroid problems, or medication side effects, it was caused by eating too much food.

 It’s important to know that we’re not saying frustrated dieters are dishonest about how much they eat.
 They’re simply not aware that they eat so much because it’s so hard to guess the calories in meals, and so easy to lose track over time.